Spot vs. Forward Foreign Exchange Trading

 The Advantage to Forward Foreign Exchange Trading

 The primary advantage to spot and forward foreign exchange is it helps manage risk: allowing you to protect costs on products and services bought abroad; protect profit margins on products and services sold overseas; and, in the case of forward foreign exchange, locks in exchange rates for as long as a year in advance.
 It enables you to avoid the risk of currency fluctuations.
-This is called currency hedging.
+It is called currency hedging.

 For example, if the finance specialist sees or anticipates his local currency declining or that of his supplier or subsidiary base, he may purchase a stronger foreign currency as a reserve for future use.
 If the specialist is on top of his finance game, substantial income can be generated through foreign exchange transactions beyond that of normal company operations.